meilisearch/documentation/learn/core_concepts/indexes.md

 By default, every document field is searchable and displayed in response to search queries.
 However, you can choose to set some fields as non-searchable, non-displayed, or both.

-You can update these field attributes using the [update settings endpoint](/reference/api/settings.md#update-settings), or the respective update endpoints for [displayed attributes](/reference/api/displayed_attributes.md#update-displayed-attributes), and [searchable attributes](/reference/api/searchable_attributes.md#update-searchable-attributes).
+You can update these field attributes using the [update settings endpoint](/reference/api/settings.md#update-settings), or the respective endpoints for [displayed attributes](/reference/api/displayed_attributes.md#update-displayed-attributes) and [searchable attributes](/reference/api/searchable_attributes.md#update-searchable-attributes).

 [Learn more about displayed and searchable attributes](/learn/configuration/displayed_searchable_attributes.md)

 ### Typo tolerance

 Typo tolerance is a built-in feature that helps you find relevant results even when your search queries contain spelling mistakes or typos, e.g., typing `chickne` instead of `chicken`.
-The setting allows you to configure the following for an index:
+This setting allows you to do the following for your index:

 - Enable or disable typo tolerance
 - Configure the minimum word size for typos
 - Disable typos on specific words
 - Disable typos on specific document attributes

-You can update the typo tolerance settings for an index using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update typo tolerance endpoint](/reference/api/typo_tolerance.md#update-typo-tolerance).
+You can update the typo tolerance settings using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update typo tolerance endpoint](/reference/api/typo_tolerance.md#update-typo-tolerance).

 [Learn more about typo tolerance](/learn/configuration/typo_tolerance.md)